Saskatchewan Highway 966

 Highway 966 is a provincial highway in the Canadian province of Saskatchewan.
 It runs from Highway 905 (former Highway 964) near Stony Rapids until a dead end near Riou Lake.
-Highway 966 is about 30 km long.
+It is about 30 km long.

 It is cut off from the rest of the province for part of the year, except in winter when a seasonal road forms along Highway 905, leading to the south.